 Glue That Contains Plastic Solvents

 Because it is so flimsy and light, many people forget that styrofoam is a form of plastic.
 Essentially, the material is “foamed” plastic, meaning that it has been mixed with air, resulting in an airier product.

-Being a plastic product, styrofoam is not resistant to glues that contain solvents that are capable of dissolving plastic.
-Logically, using these products may result in damage to your styrofoam with the potential or ruining your diorama project.
-As a matter of fact, some glues are so potent that can completely melt down styrofoam.
+Styrofoam is not resistant to glues that contain solvents that are capable of dissolving the plastic.
+Logically, using these products may result in damage to your styrofoam with the potential of ruining your diorama project.
+Some glues are so potent that they can completely meltdown styrofoam.